j19sch/j19sch.github.io/posts/2025/20250223-benchmarking-counterstring-implementations-in-typescript.md

 Earlier this year I posted about how I implemented a counterstring function using "fake it till you make it".
 I also posted about different ways to implement counterstrings.
 In this post, I want to share how those different implementations compare performance-wise.

-To do this, I used both [tinybench](https://github.com/tinylibs/tinybench) and [vitest bench](https://vitest.dev/guide/features.html#benchmarking) (which uses tinybench).
+To do this, I used both [Tinybench](https://github.com/tinylibs/tinybench) and [vitest bench](https://vitest.dev/guide/features.html#benchmarking) (which uses Tinybench).
 The results are basically the same, but their default output is slightly different.

 Before I present the results, I should describe the different implementations and how they differ from each other.

 <!-- TEASER_END -->

-# The nine implementations {.small}
+# The nine implementations

 The [actual code of each implementation](https://github.com/j19sch/counterstring/blob/04883b7bb2f3e99f7be81ffa58e4ac5f934d276b/src/alt-counterstrings.ts) is available on GitHub.
 In this post I'll only mention what makes each implementation interesting: